iip-ecosphere/platform/platform/README.md

 #IIP-Ecosphere platform

 This is for all code realizing the IIP-Ecosphere platform.
+So far present:
+* Connection and Transport Layer
+    * Transport component (MQTT)
+    * Transport extension for AMQP

+More to come soon.

 #Guidelines (to be refined)
 * Java projects are created with Eclipse (2019-08).
 Use iipCodeFormatter.xml